quid/refraction/README.md

 ## Committing and publishing

-This repository follows the [conventional commits][conventional-commits] convention, in addition with the Lerna `publish` command.
+This repository follows the [conventional commits][conventional-commits] specification, in addition with the Lerna `publish` command.

 This means that the package versions will automatically bump accordingly to the commit